2024-10-28

 Can Testana be fooled by the use of mocks?

 Yes, Testana can be fooled by mocks, because that is what mocks do: they make a mockery out of the software testing process.
-In a scenario where class A receives and invokes interface I without having a dependency on class B which implements interface I, and the test of A also refrains from depending on B by just mocking I, then Testana will of course not run that test when there is a change in B. This, however, should not be a problem, because you should not be using mocks anyway; for more information, see michael.gr - If you are using mock objects you are doing it wrong.
+In a scenario where class A receives and invokes interface I without having a dependency on class B which implements I, and the test of A also refrains from depending on B by just mocking I, Testana will of course not run the test of A when there is a change in B. This, however, should not be a problem, because you should not be using mocks anyway; for more information, see michael.gr - If you are using mock objects you are doing it wrong.

 Can Testana be fooled by the use of fakes?

 No, as long as you do your testing properly.
 A test that utilizes a fake will be run by Testana only when there is a change in the fake, not when there is a change in the real thing; however, you should have a separate test which ensures that the behavior of the fake is identical to the behavior of the real thing in all aspects that matter.
-These tests will be run by Testana when you modify either the fake, or the real thing, or both.
+This test will be run by Testana when you modify either the fake, or the real thing, or both.
 Thus:

-• If you make a breaking change to the real thing, then your tests will show you that you need to make the corresponding change to the fake; the changes in the fake will in turn cause Testana to run the tests that utilize the fake.
+• If you make a breaking change to the real thing, then your tests will show you that you need to make the corresponding change to the fake; the change in the fake will in turn cause Testana to run the tests that utilize the fake.

 • If you make a non-breaking change to the real thing, then the fake will remain unchanged, and this is what gives you the luxury of not having to re-run tests utilizing the fake when you make a change that only affects the real thing.